-- Date/time: This column shows the name of the person and the date and times at which they are unavailable.

-- Program Item: The names of the sessions the person is participating in

-- Start Time The start times of the session(s).

-- End TIme: The end times of the session(s).

-This report will show you an easy to read list of that rooms have been double-booked and includes the following pertinent information:

-- Program session
+Date/time: This column shows the name of the person and the date and times at > which they are unavailable. > - Program Item: The names of the sessions the person is participating in > - Start Time The start times of the session(s). > - End TIme: The end times of the session(s). > > This report shows you an easy to read list of the rooms that have been > double-booked and also includes the following pertinent information: > > - Program session